a-gondolkodas-orome/durer-jatekok/README.md

 # Development

 Currently this project has a vue setup, but you can include games not using vue with minimal modifications.
+If you are using VS Code, https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar is highly recommended.

 ## Prerequisites: